8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrShaderSubroutine.rst

     You may be required to modify the shader code for your specific target platform.

-Writing ShaderSubroutines
+Writing Shader Subroutines
 ------------------------------------------------------------

-Unlike Unity's ShaderLab shaders, ShaderSubroutines are not automatically converted to work for every BuildTarget.
-ShaderSubroutines must be written for each Graphics API that the effect needs to work on.
+Unlike Unity's ShaderLab shaders, shader subroutines are not automatically converted to work for every BuildTarget.
+Shader subroutines must be written for each Graphics API that the effect needs to work on.

 The current supported shader languages are GLSL, HLSL and Metal.